bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 data), so maximizing the right hand side achieves our desired goal.
 It just so happens this looks a lot like finding a
-`MAP <https://en.wikipedia.org/wiki/Maximum_a_posteriori_estimation>`__ with a likelihood and prior term.
-The two differences are that (a) we have an additional term for our approximate posterior and (b) we have to take the expectation with respect to samples from that approximate posterior.
+`MAP <https://en.wikipedia.org/wiki/Maximum_a_posteriori_estimation>`__ with a likelihood and prior term except for two differences: (a) we have an additional term for our approximate posterior, and (b) we have to take the expectation with respect to samples from that approximate posterior.
 When using a SGD approach, we can sample points from the :math:`q` distribution and use it to approximate the expectation in Equation 16.
 In many cases though, it's not obvious how to